Want to improve your chances of landing a job? Lay out your resume correctly.

 Resume layouts help you structure your resume for maximum impact.
-If you put every section in the right place, recruiters can simply scan your document to glean the critical details in just a few seconds.
+If you put every section in the right place, recruiters can scan your resume quickly and understand what you bring to the table with just a glance.
+A great resume layout makes your resume easy to read and draws focus to your strengths as a candidate.

 This resume layout guide will show you: